 In 2018, West Virginia began to offer legal sports betting.
 This came half a year after the legislature passed a bill that would allow the West Virginia Lottery Commission to write the regulations for the state.
 By the end of 2018, brick-and-mortar sports wagering was available at five West Virginia casinos.
 Online betting is permitted along with retail betting under the law.
-In August 2019, FanDuel launched its online sports betting experience, in partnership with The Greenbrier, to sports fans within West Virginia.
-DraftKings partnered with Hollywood Casino at Charles Town Races, launching online sports betting in addition to a standalone casino app.
+Two casinos that had initially launched an online app - Mardi Gras Casino and Wheeling Island Casino - suspended their sports wagering operations, but apps offered by DraftKings (in partnership with Hollywood Casino at Charles Town) and FanDuel (in partnership with The Greenbrier) are expected to be launched in time for the 2019 football season.